Etik-Tak/website/README.md

 ### Setup

-Install npm (node.js package manager).
+Install the npm package manager.
 Then, from the root directory, run:

 `npm install`